 Endodontic treatment can often be performed in one or two visits and involves the following steps:

-1. The endodontist examines and x-rays the tooth, then administers local anesthetic.
-After the tooth is numb, the endodontist places a small protective sheet called a “dental dam” over the area to isolate the tooth and keep it clean and free of saliva during the procedure.
+1. The clinician examines and x-rays the tooth, then administers local anesthetic.
+After the tooth is numb, the clinician places a small protective sheet called a “dental dam” over the area to isolate the tooth and keep it clean and free of saliva during the procedure.

-4. After the final visit with your endodontist, you must return to your dentist to have a crown or other restoration placed on the tooth to protect and restore it to full function.
+4. After the final visit with your endodontic dentist, you must return to your dentist to have a crown or other restoration placed on the tooth to protect and restore it to full function.

-If the tooth lacks sufficient structure to hold the restoration in place, your dentist or endodontist may place a post inside the tooth.
-Ask your dentist or endodontist for more details about the specific restoration planned for your tooth.
+If the tooth lacks sufficient structure to hold the restoration in place, your dentist may place a post inside the tooth.
+Ask your clinician for more details about the specific restoration planned for your tooth.

 How much will the procedure cost?